 1. Choose foods processed for safety

 This food safety practice is involved with refraining from consuming minimally processed or raw foods that can affect health.
 All food materials normally contain contaminants such as microorganisms on them.
-Especially foods that are grown in direct contact with soil, contamination of produce is highly likely.
+Especially for foods that are grown in direct contact with soil, contamination of produce is highly likely.
 That is a very natural thing.
 Although, foods such as any fruit or vegetables can be eaten safely without processing.
 On the other hand, processing foods such as meat reduces the risk of food safety hazards such as microbial contamination from causing any harm.
-Additionally, adequate food safety practices lead to less hospitalizations especially when you properly cook your foods.
-Undercooked foods can still cause foodborne illnesses especially to high-risk groups of consumers.
+Additionally, adequate food safety practices lead to fewer hospitalizations especially when you properly cook your foods.
+Undercooked foods can still cause foodborne illnesses, especially in high-risk groups of consumers.

 2. Cook food thoroughly

 Concerning the previous rule, this food safety practice specifies the need to reach the recommended internal temperatures of different kinds of food products based on a target pathogen.
-Raw materials such as beef and poultry vary in terms of required internal temperature to become safe.
-Beef can sometimes be served rare to medium-rare which is slightly undercooked which can be achieved by cooking the meat to at least 52°C to 60°C (125°F to 140°F).
+Raw materials such as beef and poultry vary in terms of the required internal temperature to become safe.
+Beef can sometimes be served rare to medium-rare which is slightly undercooked, and can be achieved by cooking the meat to at least 52°C to 60°C (125°F to 140°F).
 On the other hand, poultry meat must always be cooked at 74°C (or 165°F).
 Processing them less would significantly increase the chances of causing foodborne illnesses.
 Serve only acceptable foods to consumers.

 3. Eat cooked foods immediately